stephenliu0423/PMGT/README.md

 ## Quick Validation

-We have uploaded the pre-trained representations of items in the video game dataset, you can run the codes of downstream tasks directly.
+The pre-trained representations of items in the video game dataset can be downloaded from [here](https://drive.google.com/file/d/1u9GmGizdsDe8FheYK6idflCpEy2WkVij/view?usp=share_link).
+Please move the unzipped files to the folder 'data/video/', and then run the codes of downstream tasks directly.

 ### Testing on Recommendation Task
 Using the pre-trained item representations.